-It's actually impossible to say with total accuracy what will happen to a deserter or absent member upon return to military control.
+It's impossible to say with total accuracy what will happen to a deserter or absent member upon return to military control.
 In the civilian world, in most jurisdictions, the District Attorney (DA) decides what happens when a person is accused of a crime.
 In the military, that decision is made by the individual commanding officer.
-The commander decides how to process desertion and absentee cases after examining all the circumstances of the case, speaking with the accused, and conferring with his/her senior advisors and the JAG (Judge Advocate General) office.
+The commander decides how to process desertion and absentee cases after examining all the circumstances of the case, speaking with the accused, and conferring with their senior advisors and the JAG (Judge Advocate General) office.

 The commander has many options to choose from.
-The commander could impose Article 15 (nonjudicial punishment), possibly imposing a fine, or restriction, or correctional custody, or reduction in rank, and then allow the member to return to duty.
+The commander could impose Article 15 (nonjudicial punishment), possibly imposing a fine, restriction, correctional custody, or reduction in rank, and then allow the member to return to duty.
 The commander could impose an administrative discharge, usually with either a general or other-than-honorable conditions (OTHC) discharge characterization.
-The commander could impose Article 15 punishment, and then follow it up immediately with administrative discharge proceedings (thereby discharging the person with no stripes on his/her shoulder and/or imposing a fine so they are discharged with little or no money in their pocket).
-Or, the commander could refer the case to trial by court-martial.
+The commander could impose Article 15 punishment, and then follow it up immediately with administrative discharge proceedings, thereby discharging the person with no stripes on their shoulder and/or imposing a fine so they are discharged with little or no money in their pocket.

+Alternatively, the commander could refer the case to trial by court-martial.
 If so, the commander could choose to convene a Summary Court (highly unlikely), a Special Court, or a General Court-Martial.
 If the commander chooses a Summary Court, the maximum punishment is limited to confinement for 30 days, forfeiture of two-thirds pay for one month, and reduction to the lowest pay grade.
-If the commander convenes a Special Court, the maximum possible punishment is confinement for 12 months, forfeiture of two-thirds pay for 12 months, reduction to the lowest pay grade, and a bad conduct discharge.
+If the commander convenes a Special Court, the maximum possible punishment is confinement for 12 months, forfeiture of two-thirds pay for 12 months, reduction to the lowest pay grade, and a bad-conduct discharge.
 If the commander convenes a General Court-Martial, the maximum punishment is what is shown earlier in this article for the offenses under the section "Maximum Possible Punishments."

-(1) In the vast majority of cases, if a member has a clean record otherwise, and is absence for less than 30 days and voluntarily returns, they are allowed to remain in the military.
+(1) In the vast majority of cases, if a member has a clean record otherwise, and is absent for less than 30 days and voluntarily returns, they are allowed to remain in the military.
 Such usually receive Article 15 punishment.

 (2) If a member is absent for more than 30 days, but less than 180 days, and returns to the military voluntarily, it could go either way.
 If there was a "reasonable" explanation for the absence (such as severe family, financial, or emotional problems), and the commander thinks the member has future potential, the commander could elect to allow the member to remain in the military.
 Otherwise, an administrative discharge is the most likely scenario (possibly combined with Article 15 punishment).